 - Submit (1) signed GA081 (2) any unused cash (3) any non-salary compensation forms and (4) Receipt Record to CHASS Research.

 - Researchers who use personal funds for incentive payments can be reimbursed if IRB approval has been received and payment amounts are reasonable and customary.

 - Researcher must get signatures from all recipients using Receipt Record.
-(If using individual receipts, tape all receipts on 8.5 x 11 paper.)

 - Complete a Research Incentive Reimbursement Request form which must be signed by Department Head.